gojek/ziggurat/README.md

 :default-api-timeout-ms | 60000 | [https://cwiki.apache.org/confluence/display/KAFKA/KIP-266%3A+Fix+consumer+indefinite+blocking+behavior](https://cwiki.apache.org/confluence/display/KAFKA/KIP-266%3A+Fix+consumer+indefinite+blocking+behavior) | No

-## Connecting to a RabbitMQ cluster
+## Connecting to a RabbitMQ cluster for retries

 - To connect to RabbitMQ clusters add the following config to your `config.edn`